-Food and Tooth Decay
+Food and Tooth Decay: The Connection

 The food that you chew and eat leaves a residue in your mouth, and nothing could make the bacteria that live in your mouth happier.
 Bacteria love the sugars and starch found in many foods.
 If you don't clean your teeth thoroughly after eating, bacteria will use the sugars and starch to produce acids that can eat through the enamel on your teeth.
 After a while, tooth decay begins.
 The more often you eat and the longer food residue stays in your mouth, the greater the potential for damage.

-Eat to Minimize Tooth Decay
+At White Bear Smiles, We Recommend Eating to Minimize Tooth Decay

 You may be surprised to learn that some foods that are otherwise very good for you are also high in sugars and starch.
 Just some examples are fruit, milk, bread, cereal and even vegetables.
 You don't have to stay away from these foods.
 In fact, they're part of a balanced diet.
 But keep in mind that foods eaten as part of a meal – as opposed to a snack – cause less harm because you produce more saliva during a meal.
 That helps wash food residue from the mouth and lessens the impact of acids.

-When in Doubt, Ask a Dentist
+When in Doubt, Ask Your Dentist in White Bear Lake, MN

 If you have further questions about how your eating habits contribute to tooth decay, contact our White Bear Lake office to schedule an oral health consultation today?